allsey87/argos3-vns2/README.md

 # Virtual Nervous Systems (VNSs) for ARGoS-SRoCS

-This repository contains the ARGoS controllers and loop functions for investigating virtual nervous systems (VNSs) using the SRoCS plugins.
+This repository contains the ARGoS controllers, loop functions, and Qt-OpenGL user functions for investigating virtual nervous systems (VNSs) using the SRoCS platform.

 ## Dependencies
 * [ARGoS3 (beta56 or higher)](https://www.argos-sim.info/core.php)